dimapaloskin/inpack/README.md

 **Available options:**
 - `--name` - project name (directory name by default)
 - `--prefix` - prefix for added modules.
 It makes sense using this option if you want to avoid conflicts with other modules.
 For example, suppose the project’s prefix is `@Project/`.
 Then, a module named `MainComponent` can be accessed via `@Project/MainComponent`.
+As a bonus, you always know that you are importing inpack module.
 - `--add-postinstall` - adds or modifies the `postinstall` attribute in the existing package.json by adding the `inpack link` command.

 ### `inpack add [module/relative/path]`